hmslima/sambahsacompletegrammar/sambahsa.md

 SOME DOUBTS THAT CAN APPEAR
 ---------------------------

+I've tried to explain the conjunctions well in the examples, I've even used very similar examples in order to evidence the differences, but some doubts can remain.
+In this subchapter I try to predict some of them and I try to answer them.

 ### WHAT'S THE DIFFERENCE BETWEEN “BET” AND “MEN”?

 While “bet”, the most common, presents a real opposition, “men” doesn't